Deep-Symmetry/beat-link/README.md

 [`requestRootMenuFrom()`](http://deepsymmetry.org/beatlink/apidocs/org/deepsymmetry/beatlink/data/MenuLoader.html#requestRootMenuFrom-org.deepsymmetry.beatlink.data.SlotReference-int-)
 to determine what menus are actually available.

+> :warning: The only way to get menus is by talking to the `dbserver`
+> on the players, so even if you are using the `CrateDigger` as
+> described [above](#getting-track-metadata), you will only be able to
+> do this reliably if you are using a real player number, which means
+> you can have no more than three actual players on the network.
+>
-> Note that in order to reliably send the correct message to obtain
+> Also note that in order to
+> reliably send the correct message to obtain the root menu for a
-> the root menu for a particular slot, the `MenuLoader` needs to know
+> particular slot, the `MenuLoader` needs to know the type of database
-> the type of database that is mounted in that slot, so the
+> that is mounted in that slot, so the `MetadataFinder` should be
-> `MetadataFinder` should be running and tracking media details for it
+> running and tracking media details for it to check.
-> to check.

 ## An Example